 The Umoja learning community at Sierra College is open to all students and is specifically designed to increase the retention and success rates as well as the graduation and transfer rates of African ancestry students.

-Umoja (a Kiswahili word meaning unity) is a community dedicated to enhancing the cultural and educational experiences of African American and other students.
-We believe that when the voices and histories of students are deliberately and intentionally recognized, the opportunity for self-efficacy (self-belief) emerges and a foundation is formed for academic success.
+Umoja is a Swahili word meaning unity.
+In the Umoja Learning Community a network of students and faculty is created with a dedication to enhancing the cultural and educational experiences of Black, African-American students.
+It is believed that when voices and histories of students are deliberately and intentionally recognized, the opportunity for self-efficacy emerges and a foundation is formed for academic success.
+All students are welcome to join.

 With emphasis on topics relevant to the African American experience, the curriculum focuses on improving reading, writing, self-discipline and critical thinking skills.
 Program counselors also provide assistance with the personal issues that often hinder African American students in an educational setting.
 The Umoja program is a "family" in which we help and take care of each other in the new experience of learning to navigate college and becoming successful in education.